EDUCBA Logo

 Security Enhancements

-• For UNIX platforms, two new implementations have been presented.
+• Two new implementations have been introduced for UNIX platforms.
 It offers blocking and non-blocking behavior.

-• In SunJCE provider, AES and PBE algorithms such as PBEWithSHA256AndAES_128 and PBEWithSHA512AndAES_256 are also added.
+• The SunJCE provider includes the addition of AES and PBE algorithms, such as PBEWithSHA256AndAES_128 and PBEWithSHA512AndAES_256.

 • Java SE 8 supports the Server Name Indication (SNI) extension that extends the TLS/SSL protocols to connect during handshaking for supporting server applications.